AppBaza/appbaza/docs/nest/server/api/pingpong-api.md

 PingPong is a basic REST API to exchange client and server version information.
 Additionally, client can send a source information to indicate which component is sending the request.

-Supports GET (not client version and source) and POST (with client version and source) requests.
+Supports GET (no client version and source) and POST (with client version and source) requests.

 :::info